Some links in this post may be affiliate links

 Guzmania zahnii is the giant bearing 2 feet long leaves.
 Guzmania Omer Morobe and Guzmania musaica are grown for their striped or banded foliage.

-Scarlet Star Bromeliads (Guzmania Bromeliads) are non-toxic to humans and pets.
+No. Scarlet Star Bromeliads are non-toxic to humans and pets.
 The plants are safe to grow indoors.
 However, the leaves bear short spines which may cause physical injury if handled with bare hands.
-Always wear gloves when handling Guzmania Bromeliad to prevent injury.
+Always wear gloves when handling these bromeliads to prevent injury.

-If you are looking to add these beauties to your collection, they are available online on Etsy (Link to Etsy).
+If you are looking to add Scarlet Star Bromeliads to your collection, you may get them from Etsy (Link to Etsy).

-Scarlet Star Bromeliads (Guzmania Bromeliads) blossom in bright light, average warmth of 16-260C, humidity of 60-70% and moderately moist, fertile, well-drained, orchids potting soil coupled with fortnightly feeding during the growing season.
+To care for Scarlet Star Bromeliads indoors, provide bright indirect light, warmth of 16-260C, humidity of 60-70% and moderately moist, fertile, well-drained potting soil coupled with fortnightly feeding in spring and summer.

 Guzmania Bromeliads require regular pruning to keep them neat as well as provide space for the growth of pups.
 Repotting is not necessary as they are slow growers and once they flower, they die and leave behind pups.
 Keep reading for more on these growing conditions and how to achieve them.